Bobby Ross: Early years

 As head coach of Georgia Tech in 1990, he led the Jackets to their best season in years.
-They started the year unranked, but they rose all the way to eleven by the sixth week of the season, having beat two ranked teams on their way to a 5-0 record.
-Their one blemish came against North Carolina, who they tied 13–13 (ties would be abolished by the NCAA years later).
+They started the year unranked, but they rose all the way to eleven by the sixth week of the season, having beat two ranked teams on their way to a 5–0 record.
+Their one blemish came against North Carolina, whom they tied 13–13 (ties would be abolished by the NCAA years later).
 After going from 11 to 16 in the AP Poll, the Jackets rolled on, with their best achievement being against Virginia.
 In that game, 16th ranked Tech faced #1 Virginia on the road.
 They rallied from a 28–14 halftime deficit to win 41–38 on a Scott Sisson field goal with seven seconds remaining.
 From there, Tech continued to win and rise in the polls, going from 16th to seventh to fourth to second by the time of their final game of the regular season against Georgia, which they won to clinch an unbeaten record of 11–0–1 record.
 The ACC championship was the school's first conference title since 1952, while they were still in the Southeastern Conference.
 As such, they were invited to play in the 1991 Florida Citrus Bowl as ACC championship against Nebraska (ranked 19th in the AP Poll) on January 1, 1991, the same day that #1 Colorado played in the Orange Bowl.
 The Yellow Jackets prevailed 45–21.

-Colorado had gone 5-1-1 against ranked teams (while Tech won all four of their ranked games), but what set off debate was their victory in a game later called the Fifth Down Game, in which an error by the officials helped Colorado prevail over Missouri.
+Colorado had gone 5–1–1 against ranked teams (while Tech won all four of their ranked games), but what set off debate was their victory in a game later called the Fifth Down Game, in which an error by the officials helped Colorado prevail over Missouri.
 A subsequent 10–9 squeaker over Notre Dame in the Orange Bowl led to further debate, as there was no sort of alliance between Division I-A teams to force a national championship game until the Bowl Coalition in 1992.

-Later that year, the Yellow Jackets were awarded a share of the national championship by finishing first in the final Coaches' Poll, while Colorado kept their top spot in the AP Poll.
+Later that year, the UPI Coaches' Poll ranked the Yellow Jackets first and were awarded the UPI national championship trophy, while Colorado kept their top spot in the AP Poll.
 Ross won the Paul "Bear" Bryant Award and the Bobby Dodd Coach of the Year Award.